masqm/Faster-Mean-Shift/README.md

 Faster Mean-shift algorithm for accelerating the recurrent neural network (RNN) based pixel embedding framework for holistic cell segmentation and tracking.
 Here is a brief introduction on how to run it.

-Faster Mean-shift algorithm for Euclidean Distance clustering was developed.
+A more commonly used Faster Mean-shift algorithm for Euclidean Distance clustering was developed.
 Please see [Faster-Mean-Shift-Euc](https://github.com/masqm/Faster-Mean-Shift-Euc).

 ##  Environment